dconjar/dconjar/source/posts/2013-11-07-middleman-seo.html.md

 description: "Oh man, this is a middleman"
 ---

-> This is part three of a five-part series on **rapidly building
+> This is part three of a five-part series on **getting your
-> websites with Middleman and Boostrap**.
+> boogie on like a pro**.
 To begin with part one,
 > which explores *why* this is a good idea, click [here](#).
 > Or skip ahead to part [2](#), [3](#), [4](#), or [5](#).